fedor/co_demo/readme.txt

  - Promifify functions with callbacks, use bb.promisify() && bb.promisifyAll().

  - Use co(function* () {...}) for flow-control.

+ - Avoid function-based handlers e.g. use for loop, not .forEach()

  - Provide/Return Promise interface, not traditional-callbacks.

- - Create Promise thru co:
+ - Create Promise via co:
    - "return co(function* () {...});"
    - NOT "return new Promise(function(resolve, reject) {...})";
    - Less potential problems.